2008 Sichuan earthquake: Collapse of schoolhouses

 "...because of our nation's particular brand of education, our children are fed 20 years of Marxist philosophy with Chinese characteristics—a philosophy that has nothing to say about saving lives...School construction is the worst.
 First, there's not enough capital.
 Schools in poor areas have small budgets and, unlike schools in the cities, they can't collect huge fees, so they're pressed for money.
 With construction, add in exploitation by government officials, education officials, school managers, etc. and you can imagine what's left over for the actual building of schools.
 When earthquake prevention standards are raised, government departments, major businesses, etc. will all appraise and reinforce their buildings.
 But these schools with their 70s-era buildings, no-one pays attention to them.
 Because of this, the older school buildings suffer from inadequate protection while the new buildings have been shoddily constructed."

 On Children's Day, June 1, 2008, many parents went to the rubble of schools to mourn for their children.
-The surviving children, who were mostly living in relief centres, performed ceremonies marking the special day, but also acknowledging the earthquake.
+The surviving children, who were mostly living in relief centers, performed ceremonies marking the special day, but also acknowledging the earthquake.

 Ye Zhiping, the principal of Sangzao Middle School in Sangzao, one of the largest in An County, has been credited with proactive action that spared the lives of all 2,323 pupils in attendance when the earthquake happened.
 During a three-year period that ended in 2007, he oversaw a major overhaul of his school.
 During that time he obtained more than 400,000 yuan (US$60,000) from the county education department, money used to widen and strengthen concrete pillars and the balcony railing of all four storeys of his school, as well as secure its concrete floors.

 The AP reported that "The state-controlled media has largely ignored the issue, apparently under the propaganda bureau's instructions.
 Parents and volunteers who have questioned authorities have been detained and threatened."

 Reuters reported in June that, to date, Chinese prosecutors have joined an official inquiry into ten collapsed schools during May's devastating earthquake to gain first-hand material of construction quality at the collapsed schools, launch preliminary inquiries and prepare for possible investigations into professional crime.
 It was also reported that safety checks were to be carried out at schools across China after last month's earthquake.
 However, results from this inquiry have not been published.